bguidinger/Xrm.ReportScheduler/docs/INSTALL.md

 4. Go to the Configuration page, set the username/password, and click Submit.
 ![](./ReportRenderer_Solution_Config.png "New Registration")

+5. Open the `Render` process and activate it.

 ## Azure AD
 1. Open Azure Active Directory from the [Azure Portal](https://portal.azure.com).